-We, Cantor and the selling stockholder have agreed to indemnify the underwriters against specified liabilities, including liabilities under the Securities Act.
+We and Cantor have agreed to indemnify the underwriters against specified liabilities, including liabilities under the Securities Act.

 Thomas Weisel Partners LLC, one of the representatives of the underwriters, was organized and registered as a broker-dealer in December 1998.
-Since December 1998, Thomas Weisel Partners has been named as a lead or co-manager on 94 filed public offerings of equity securities, of which 76 have been completed, and has acted as a syndicate member in an additional 52 public offerings of equity securities.
+Since December 1998, Thomas Weisel Partners has been named as a lead or co-manager on 87 filed public offerings of equity securities, of which 64 have been completed, and has acted as a syndicate member in an additional 45 public offerings of equity securities.
 Thomas Weisel Partners does not have any material relationship with us or any of our officers, directors or other controlling persons, except with respect to its contractual relationship with us pursuant to the underwriting agreement entered into in connection with this offering.